 Meredith Brammeier is professor of music at Cal Poly, where she coordinates the music theory and musicianship programs.
-She holds a Master of Music degree in composition from the Eastman School of Music and a Doctor of Musical Arts degree in composition from the University of Southern California.
-She has composed for a wide variety of ensembles, ranging from college choirs and instrumental groups to church choirs and professional ensembles.
-Her most recent work, a sonata for horn and piano, was premiered by Andrew Pelletier at the International Horn Symposium in Ithaca, N.Y., in 2016.
+She holds a Bachelor of Arts degree in music from Princeton University, a Master of Music degree in composition from the Eastman School of Music, and a Doctor of Musical Arts degree in composition from the University of Southern California.
+Her compositions include pieces for soloists and small ensembles as well as works for concert band, choir and orchestra.

 Brammeier’s compositions have been performed across the U.S. and Europe, in venues ranging from St. Stephen’s Cathedral in Vienna to Carnegie Hall in New York City.
 Her work has earned honors and awards from The American Prize, the Sorel Organization’s Medallion Choral Composition Contest, the Roger Wagner International Choral Composition Competition, the California ACDA Choral Composition Competition, and the South Bay Master Chorale Choral Composition Contest.

 During her time at Cal Poly, Brammeier has written multiple compositions for PolyPhonics, University Singers, the Cal Poly Symphony and the Cal Poly Wind Ensemble.
 Her works have been commissioned by Choral Arts Initiative, Michigan City Municipal Band, Cuesta Concord Chorus, Central Coast Youth Chorus, Canzona Women's Ensemble, Convivia vocal quartet and numerous churches throughout the U.S.